 But interestingly enough, even with a 81% run up, Canadian Solar is still fairly valued considering the future of solar energy.

 Trading at only 0.50 times expected sales and 13 times expected earnings, valuations are not outrageous.
 The company has been fairly inconsistent with its growth, which is why the market isn't really willing to pay a high earnings multiple.
 But again, most of its inconsistencies have been a result of what we've stated above.

 Keep in mind however, this is the only renewable energy stock on this list that doesn't currently pay a dividend, and we would classify this stock as the highest risk of the bunch as well.

 Northland Power (TSX:NPI)

-Northland Power (TSX:NPI) is a pure play renewable energy company, and one that has been in business for a long period of time.
+Northland Power (TSX:NPI) is a pure-play renewable energy company, and one that has been in business for a long period of time.
 The company was established in 1987, and operates nearly 2.8 GW of electricity, with potential future capacity in excess of 5 GW.